 ICD-10 implementation: What to expect from reputable vendors

-With the coming transition to the ICD-10 code set, having the right electronic medical record (EMR) vendor is more important than ever before.
+With the coming transition to the ICD-10 code set, having the right vendors for both your electronic health record (EHR) and revenue cycle is more important than ever before.
 Your vendor should be working hard right now to determine the easiest, most efficient conversion from ICD-9 to ICD-10, helping you put into place any new processes and systems.
 There are two ICD-10 implementation edicts every vendor should be working toward: 1) Don't slow down physicians; 2) Don't interrupt revenue flow into the practice.

 To make sure the ICD-10 conversion goes smoothly, we recommend you ask your vendor these questions, as suggested by CMIO Industry News1: